jcoliz/yofi/README.md

 ## Give feedback

 I'd love to hear what you think!
-If you'd like to see something change, please feel free to open an issue.
-Or just send me a mail!
+If you'd like to see something change, please feel free to [open an issue](https://github.com/jcoliz/yofi/issues/new).

-Updated 9/22/21